 I really wish the Tekton 24330 had a socket quick release button.
 But I guess to bring this torque wrench at the price point its at they had to omit that feature.
 If a quick release button is a must, and you’re fine with paying extra you should look into the CDI 1002MFRMH 3/8 torque wrench.

 Best 1/4 Inch Torque Wrench

-I mentioned in the beginning of this article how the 1/4-inch pound torque wrench is the most underused but most important torque wrench in your tool arsenal.
+I mentioned in the beginning of this article how the 1/4-inch pound torque wrench is the most underused but most important torque wrench in your tool arsenal and CDI 1501 makes a great addition to your tool set.
 Small bolts that hold things like oil pans, valve cover gaskets and water pumps are extremely temperamental and sensitive to over torquing.
 You will waste hours laying on your back trying to extract that broken bolt or repairing a stripped hole you caused from over tightening.

 And that’s why you should get a very accurate 1/4-inch torque wrench to avoid those headaches.
 The CDI as we’ve discussed earlier makes amazing torque wrenches.
 Torque wrenches so good they make them for Snap On to put their names on, and you know Snap On makes some of the best hand tools.
 I’ve had this CDI torque wrench for over 3 years now without a single issue, and it gets used almost daily.

 The CDI 1501 torque wrench comes with a torque range of 20 to 150-inch pounds which is a perfect range for torquing those smaller bolts.
 You still get the same features as its big brother.
 The spring loaded pull down ring to adjust the torque setting.
 The quick release button makes taking sockets off a breeze.
 The torque wrench calibration is spot on from .1 to 1.2%.

 If you are shopping for a quality, accurate, USA manufactured torque wrench the CDI inch pound torque wrench 1501 is the perfect buy.